 2. Remove Hazards & Take Action

 You’ve completed your home assessment.
 Now it’s time to remove any hazards around your home.
 In most cases, this just requires a few simple changes which will be easy and inexpensive to make.
-Removing these hazards will automatically reduce your risk of falling at home.
+Removing these hazards will automatically reduce your risk of falling at home, helping you stay safe and independent.
 Here are some examples of hazards in the home and how to fix them:

 - If you have any rugs in your home, make sure to secure them firmly in place.
 Use double-sided carpet tape to make sure your favourite rug is not a tripping hazard.

 - If necessary, reorganise your kitchen cupboards so that the items you use most are within easy reach.
 Make sure you don’t have to stretch up too high or bend too low on a regular basis.

 - Install grab rails in the bathroom to prevent falls.
 In addition, fit a rubber mat on the floor of your bath and/or shower.
 Bathroom surfaces can easily become very slippery – grab rails and rubber mats help to reduce your risk of falling in the bathroom.